ThanGeo/APRIL-paper/README.md

 Code for **APRIL: Approximating Polygons as Raster Intervals Lists**

 Please read the instructions in their entirety before running tests.
+This code is for reproducing the experiments of the paper and is not meant to be used as a tool.

 ## Ιncludes